brisacoder/llm-code-on-web-part1/README.md

 ```

 ### Syscall Round Trip Sequence

+Why this matters for LLM‑generated code: “syscalls” define what code can actually do.
+On servers (our focus), you either:
+- run Emscripten‑style modules with explicit JS imports (as in this repo’s demos), or
+- target WASI (`wasm32-wasi`) and run them under a WASI host (e.g., Node’s `node:wasi`, Wasmtime), where you pre‑open directories and selectively enable clocks, randomness, args/env, and networking.

+Either way, you grant LLM‑authored code only the minimum capabilities—nothing more—keeping execution portable and auditable.
+In the browser (optional), Emscripten emulates POSIX‑like calls via safe JS shims (virtual FS, console, timers) so code “feels” the same without touching real disks or sockets.

+Bigger picture connections (Node/WASI):
+- Capability gating: the host decides which imports exist.
+No import ⟹ no power.
+Strong guardrails for production.
+- Reproducibility and audit: pre‑opened dirs and explicit imports make inputs/outputs traceable; snapshot code+data+artifacts alongside logs.
+- Security by default: there are no raw syscalls from Wasm; everything is brokered by JS or a WASI runtime.
+- Environment parity: keep the same “open/print” semantics in dev and prod across Node and WASI; add browser builds when you want a client demo.

 How a single `open()` flows from user code down to the host and back: